bugzilla/bugzilla/docs/en/rst/installing/windows.rst

 #######

 Making Bugzilla work on Windows is more difficult than making it work on Unix, fewer Bugzilla developers use it and so it's less well supported.
-However, if you are still determined to do it, here's how.
+We would particularly recommend against doing it for a large site.
+However, if you are still determined to go ahead, here's how.

-.. note:: ``mod_perl`` doesn't work very well on Windows, so you probably don't want to use Windows for a large site.

-.. todo:: Is this still true?

 .. windows-install-perl: